tagion/tagion/docs/gov/governance_areas/network_formation/index.md

 :::tip[Under Development]

 Everything found here reflects our best efforts of building a public infrastructure that serves the needs of all our users on the short and long run.
-Please help us shape Tagion's goverance structure by chiming into the conversation on [Discord](https://discord.gg/wE4AA64a).
+Please help us shape Tagion's governance structure by chiming into the conversation on [Discord](https://discord.gg/wE4AA64a).

 :::